MEGAN MCTAVISH

 Hand-drawn graphite portraits are a unique, one-of-a-kind gift that can be treasured for generations.

-Whether for a birthday, anniversary, milestone or memorial, a hand-drawn portrait is a beautiful way to remember and celebrate the ones we love.
+Whether for a birthday, anniversary, milestone or memorial, a hand-drawn portrait is a beautiful way

-See my portfolio to view other commissions
+See my portfolio to view other commissions.

 Portfolio